vishnurajevr22/Student-Performance-Prediction-using-Historical-System-Data/README.md

 # Student-Performance-Prediction-using-Historical-System-Data
-Student Performance Prediction using ML, 1200 students dataset (60% pass rate) ,Predicts A/B/C/Fail grades from 4 features ,Linear Regression model (R²=0.92 accuracy) ,Realistic C-grade predictions (61-73 range)
+Student Performance Prediction using ML, 1200 students dataset (fail and pass rate) ,Predicts A/B/C/Fail grades from 4 features
 # Problem Statement
      The primary objective of this project is to develop a machine learning-based predictive system that accurately forecasts student academic performance based on historical behavioral and academic data.
 The system analyzes multiple factors including attendance, study hours, quiz scores, and practice test performance to predict null grades.
 # Abstract